4yn/brokenithm-kb/README.md

    > When using windows hotspot, ensure 'public' is enabled.
 If there are any other issues, try checking the "incoming rules" menu of windows firewall from the control panel.

-   > You may need grant firewall permissions the first time and then restart the program.
+   > You may need to grant firewall permissions the first time and then restart the program.

 5. Some URLs should be displayed on the command line window, try opening each one of them in your tablet device until you see the controller screen.